jedimatt42/fcmd/README.md

-# TIPICMD usage
+# Force Command usage

-Produces a tipicmdG.bin and tipicmdC.bin to be loaded by FinalGROM99.
+Produces a FCMDG.bin and FCMDC.bin to be loaded by FinalGROM99.

 The menu entry for the GROM is 'AUTOCMD' - choose this to load the auto-running cartridge image, or select 'FORCE CMD' if you don't want the auto-running feature.

+The autorunning feature of 'AUTOCMD' skips the TI-99/4A title screen and begins Force Command immediately.

 The tool provides a command line style console interface to the TI-99/4A, borrowing concepts from MS-DOS 2.11/3.3 era...
 It will also be influenced by